Parth-RK/Portals2D/docs/physics.md

 - Position and velocity are recalculated to ensure seamless transitions.
 - Handles edge cases such as partial overlaps and blocked exits.

+### 5. **Object Manipulation**
+- Clicking on an object allows the user to hold and drag it around.
+- Releasing the mouse while dragging throws the object with momentum.
+- Right-clicking on an object opens a context menu to modify its size and orientation.

 ## Implementation Details

 ### Fixed Time Step